 What if I were to tell you that making your bed can change your life?
 I know it sounds crazy, but it’s true.
 Hear me out.

 There are a few things that happen when you begin making your bed every morning.
-If you’ve never been a fan of making yours or don’t do it daily, I encourage you to spend the next 30 mornings making your bed without fail.
+If you’ve never been a fan of making yours, I encourage you to spend the next 30 mornings making your bed without fail.
 Here are some of the changes you’ll see in your life.

 Making Your Bed Can Change Your Life